Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/Maintext.md

 ### **Introduction**
 <br>

 <p align="justify"> GPT-3 (Generative Pre-trained Transformer 3) is a language model, created by the OpenAI company in 2020.
-To understand what a language model is, one must first know the scientific field to which this concept belongs. refers to: natural language processing (NLP).
+To understand what a language model is, one must first know the scientific field to which this concept belongs : natural language processing (NLP).
 This scientific field, at the confluence of artificial intelligence and linguistics, aims to process linguistic elements using computer tools (Powers & Turk, 1989).

 More precisely, the GPT-3 language model is based on pre-trained deep learning algorithms, and is able to generate entire texts, which tone and writing style are very natural and realistic.
 GPT-3 can also predict the end of a text that has already been started, with an advanced understanding of its writing context.
 Its algorithms are trained unsupervised on massive databases of human-written content like the Wikipedia website.
 As a result, we assume that GPT-3 algorithms incorporate into their learning process several biases present on the Internet.

 As part of the NLP field, sentiment analysis is used to determine if a word is positive, negative or neutral.
 Using VADER (Valence Aware Dictionary and Sentiment Reasoner), an English-language sentiment analysis tool, we will be studying a database of adjectives determined randomly (n=1133) via the website : www.randomlists.com.
 Following the sentiment analysis, we will use the GPT-3 pre-trained model to see if the dataset reflects sexist biases.
-In other words, we will see if men are more associated positive words than women and the contrary, using word embeddings. :

 The database of adjectives can be download here : https://github.com/Marine-DUPUIS/Decoding-Biases-in-AI---GPT3, under the name "sentiment analysis.csv"
 Timsit (2017) emphasizes that English is an example of gender-neutral language, compared to other languages like French.
 If this assumption is not entirely true, given that English expresses gender with pronouns (he/she), there is however no gender forms linked to verbs, adjectives, and adverbs.
 Our choice to realise a sentiment analysis on *adjectives* is therefore interesting : any adjective used in English can be adapted to a man or a woman.

 During our sentiment analysis, we will rank adjectives according to their type (neutral, positive or negative) using the NLP tool Vader.
-Using the GPT-3 language model API (Open AI), we will try to see if women are more associated to the negative adjectives than men.
+Using the GPT-3 language model API (Open AI) using word embedding, we will try to see if women are more associated to the negative adjectives than men.

 <br> H1: Women are more associated with negative adjectives than men, men are more associated with positive adjectives. <br> H0: The gender has no influence on the association with positive or negative connation adjectives.